dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 #### &#x2285; Friendship and family is commoditized and can easily be replaced

-#### &#x2285; They become drawn to influential people with quick benefit
+#### &#x2285; They become drawn to influential people for quick benefit

-#### &#x2285; They can't cope when it gets tough or think to ask
+#### &#x2285; They can't cope when it gets tough

+#### &#x2285; They don't think to ask for help or don't know where to look

 #### &#x2285; They are less likely to help others in need or care

 (Yes, this piece is fairly opinionated)

 We're approaching the extremes of Nietzche's baseless society haunted by nihilism.
-God has been declared dead for some time.
+God has been declared dead for over a century.
 We're seeing a huge shift in culture and IMO it is incredibly negative.
-Many people might not consider me to be the most moral person, depending on their definition of morality, yet I don't think you could find anyone that could say I'm unethical.
+Many people might not consider me to be the most moral person, depending on their definition of morality, yet I don't think you could find anyone that could argue I'm unethical.

-The major world religions are waning away and influence to science, which seems much more capable of demonstrating truth and mastery over the world.
+The major world religions are waning away via science's influence, which seems much more capable of demonstrating truth and mastery over the world.
 Maybe God really did die -- but people faintly feel something missing, but can't really put their finger on it.
-By 2030 or 2040 it will bounce back and become more influential than it has in a hundred years.
-The next generation of ours will wake up and understand that their unknown missing piece is cultivation of their connection to God or to spirituality or to the Atman.
+God will return.
+By 2030 or 2040, religion will bounce back and become more influential than it has in a hundred years.
+The next generation of ours will wake up and understand that their unknown missing piece is cultivation of their connection to God or to spirituality or to the cultivation of Atman.

 ## Part 2: Of God and Atheisms